CirclePayApi/CirclePayApi/source/index.html.md

 ### Returns

-Returns the payment link object.
+Returns the payment link url.

 <aside class="notice">
 The error codes used when you fail to create payment link are <a href="#4101">4101</a> , <a href="#1110">1110</a> , <a href="#4112">4112</a>